applanga/sketch/README.md

 The Applanga Sketch plugin can also upload the pages in the sketch file itself as a visual reference for the translation process to Applanga.
 For this feature, use the Upload Screenshots option from the plugin menu.

 **How to generate translated Sketch files?**

 Once translations are available for your Sketch content on Applanga, you can use the plugin to generate a translated versions of your file.

 From the plugin menu, choose Download from Applanga.
 You will need to decide to either use the Draft version of the string or the Target version.

+**Important!** Before download resolved any *Missing Fonts* in your file.
+Translations won’t be displayed where fonts are missing.
+The string will remain unchanged (e.g. English)

 In the pop-up that appears after that, select the language you want to download.
 When saving the file, using the .sketch ending in the file name is mandatory.

+**Uploading Translated Screenshots**

+If you want to upload screenshots of your translated Figma file back to Applanga, for example, if you want somebody to review the translation in-context, please follow these steps:

+1. Go to Download from Applanga, chose either Target or Draft mode and select the language you want to download from the pop-up
+2. After the download is finished, go to Upload Screenshots and in the pop-up select the language you want to upload translated screenshots to